Skip to content

 • Does the rate of the LPL reaction ever reach Vmax?

-• Compare to the plot of the LPL reaction vs time and the plot of the concentration of TAG in plasma vs time - can you find the corresponding time point where the velcity is Vmax/2?
+• Compare to the plot of the LPL reaction vs time and the plot of the concentration of TAG in plasma vs time - can you find the corresponding time point where the velocity is Vmax/2?

-% assumes that the km parameter is named km in the model file
+# assumes that the km parameter is named km in the model file

 To see how the model formulation affects the model simulation, we can change the kinetics of the LPL reaction and se how that affects the reaction rate.